 - 1/2 cup (100g) packed light brown sugar

-- 1/3 cup (80ml) vegetable or canola oil (melted coconut oil works too)
+- 1/3 cup (80ml) vegetable or canola oil (or melted coconut oil)

-- 2 teaspoons vanilla extract
+- 2 teaspoons pure vanilla extract

-- 1/2 cup (120ml) buttermilk, room temperature3
+- 1/2 cup (120ml) buttermilk, at room temperature*

 - 1 cup (230g) unsalted butter, softened to room temperature